Aesthetic treatments for the face

 These are procedures that avoid undergoing surgery and which, if applied in an expert and specific manner for each problem, achieve natural and discreet results.
 The goal we pursue is not to change the expression or the characteristic features of each person, but to achieve a “good face” effect, with a more youthful, rested and healthy appearance.

 Many of these treatments can complement each other to maximise their benefits, while taking into account the harmony of the look with regard to the rest of the face.
 For personalised advice, at the Miranza clinics, we have specialists in aesthetics and oculofacial rejuvenation.
 Their knowledge of the ocular and periocular anatomy as ophthalmologists is essential to apply these techniques with judgment and maximum safety.

 There is a wide range of techniques that can be performed in the aesthetic as well as eye and facial rejuvenation consultation.
-Some of them, such as peels or botulinum toxin or hyaluronic acid injections, are long-established solutions, while other procedures have been a revolution in recent years.
+Some of them, such as peels or injections, are long-established solutions, while other procedures have been a revolution in recent years.
 This is the case, for example, with new energy-emitting technologies for skin care, based on the use of ultrasound (Ultherapy), radio frequency (Thermage) or intense pulsed light (IPL).

 Problems that improve with aesthetic treatments for the face

 Among the non-surgical aesthetic treatments for the face, some of the most requested are those that seek to conceal dark circles, loss of volume and dynamic wrinkles or fine lines.
 Moreover, we can also improve the quality of the facial skin and treat different types of irregularities or imperfections caused by the passage of time, excessive sun exposure, poor nutrition and hydration, etc.